telerik/blazor-docs/components/rootcomponent/per-component-interactivity-location.md

 ## Use Empty Layout

 In this scenario, use a regular layout (`MainLayout.razor`) for static pages and another empty layout (for example, `EmptyLayout.razor`) for interactive pages with Telerik components.
 The contents of `MainLayout.razor` must be copied to a non-layout `.razor` page, which uses the empty layout.
-Here are the detailed steps, which refer to a [.NET 8 Blazor Web App sample project on GitHub](https://github.com/telerik/blazor-ui/tree/master/rootcomponent/BlazorWebAppServer):
+Here are the detailed steps, which refer to a [Blazor Web App sample project on GitHub](https://github.com/telerik/blazor-ui/tree/master/rootcomponent/BlazorWebAppServer):

 1. Create a [new layout file `EmptyLayout.razor`](https://github.com/telerik/blazor-ui/blob/master/rootcomponent/BlazorWebAppServer/Components/Layout/EmptyLayout.razor) in the same folder as `MainLayout.razor`.
 1. Copy the contents for `MainLayout.razor` to a [non-layout `.razor` file, for example, `Shared/LayoutContainer.razor`](https://github.com/telerik/blazor-ui/blob/master/rootcomponent/BlazorWebAppServer/Components/Shared/LayoutContainer.razor).